YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If nausea is linked to medicine or a possible illness, sleep alone is not the solution.
 The cause should be reviewed, especially if vomiting returns.

-My view is that the patient should separate fear from evidence.
-One vomiting episode with no scalp trauma, no bleeding, no visible graft change, and no dehydration signs is usually watched carefully.
+Separate fear from evidence.
+One vomiting episode with no scalp trauma, no bleeding, no visible graft change, and no dehydration signs is watched carefully.
 Repeated vomiting, fainting, dehydration, fever, worsening pain, bleeding, discharge, or a head injury changes the decision.

 Do not try to solve everything alone with extra tablets or constant graft checking.
 Protect the scalp, protect hydration, and give the clinic enough information to judge the risk.

-A good recovery plan after vomiting is calm and practical.
+After vomiting, keep the recovery plan clear and practical.
 Keep pressure away from the grafts.
 Avoid aggressive cleaning.
 Use only approved medicine changes.
 Ask early if symptoms repeat.

-The patient who does this is usually safer than the patient who panics, rubs the recipient area, stops medicine randomly, and spends the night searching for worst-case answers.
+This is safer than panicking, rubbing the recipient area, stopping medicine randomly, and spending the night searching for worst case answers.